BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step4.md

 Following is an "Implementation" section which contains a mixture of TML, HTML and Foswiki macros.
 This section renders the _Install_ button with the part wrapped by %STARTINCLUDE% and %STOPINCLUDE%.
 The structure of this page is typical of the topic structure used to implement Foswiki applications.
-We will look in detail at the RenderTopicInstallation implementation in the next Scenario.
+We will look in detail at the RenderTopicInstaller implementation in the next Scenario.

 ### The _New_ button
 The _New_ button is implemented by `%DBCALL{"Applications.RenderSimpleTopicCreator" ... }%`.
 You will see the familiar structure in